openmc-dev/openmc/docs/source/methods/random_ray.rst

 First Collision Source Method
 ----------------------------------

-In cases that the fixed source is not a well defined volumetric source (e.g. point source), there is the need to preprocess the source into volumetric sources in order to be computed by the random ray solver.
-One possible way is through the First Collision Source Method (FCS), which works as a preconditioner of the source, distributing the source contribution throghout the domain.
+In cases where the fixed source is not a well-defined volumetric source (e.g. point source), there is the need to preprocess the source into volumetric sources to be computed by the random ray solver.
+One possible way is through the First Collision Source Method (FCS), which works as a preconditioner of the source, distributing the source contribution throughout the domain.
 This is not a new method (`Alcouffe <Alcouffe-1989_>`_), and has been recently implemented in other neutron transport codes (`Ragusa <Ragusa-2016_>`_, `Falabino <Falabino-2022_>`_).

-The FCS works generating uncollided neutron angular fluxes :math:`\psi^{\text{un}}_{g}` at the source that travel through the domain interacting with the media, being naturally attenuated in the process.
+The FCS works by generating uncollided neutron angular fluxes :math:`\psi^{\text{un}}_{g}` at the source that travels through the domain interacting with the media, being naturally attenuated in the process.
 Neutrons that experience any collision are treated as first collided neutrons and will be used to estimate the volumetric neutron fixed source at that cell.
 Once the FCS preprocess stage is complete, the fixed volumetric source will be added to each iteration of the random ray solver.
-The remaining uncollided flux that have not interacted at any point of the preprocessing stage is added to the final solution at the end of the neutron transport code.
+The remaining uncollided flux that has not interacted at any point of the preprocessing stage is added to the final solution at the end of the neutron transport code.

 The FCS has a very similar mathematical formulation to the regular Random Ray method.
-The formulation for the method with flat source will be provided.
+The formulation for the method with flat sources will be provided.
 The neutron transport equation for the uncollided rays can be described as in Equation :eq:`moc_final`, however without any pre-existing source terms:

 .. math::